-There are three exceptions to the 10-year rule:
+There are three exceptions to the 10-year rule (eligible designated beneficiary):

-- Minor beneficiaries have until they reach the age of majority (usually 21) before the 10-year payout period begins
+- Minor beneficiaries have until they reach the age of majority (21) before the 10-year payout period begins

 - The 10-year rule doesn’t apply to beneficiaries less than 10 years younger than the decedent, or

 - If the beneficiary is disabled.
-Beneficiaries qualifying for exception #2 or #3 can take the funds over their lifetime using the old required minimum distribution rules (also called a stretch IRA).
+Beneficiaries qualifying for exception #2 or #3 can take the funds over their lifetime, typically using the old required minimum distribution rules (also called a stretch IRA).

 Do beneficiaries pay tax on an inherited 401(k)?